azuenko/kayak/README.md

 Kayak is a Byzantine fault-tolerant ordering (consensus) library, written on Go.
-The desing and implementation of Kayak were inspired by SMaRt-BFT and Raft.
+The design and implementation of Kayak were inspired by SMaRt-BFT and Raft.

 [![GoDoc](https://godoc.org/github.com/stratumn/kayak?status.svg)](https://godoc.org/github.com/stratumn/kayak)